learn-co-curriculum/dsc-gradient-descent-lab/README.md

 3. Take a step (of size alpha) in the direction of the gradient
 4. Repeat steps 2 and 3 until the maximum number of iterations is met, or the difference between two points is less then your precision parameter

-To start, lets simply visualize our cost function.
+To start, visualize the cost function.
 Plot the cost function output for a range of m values from -3 to 5.

 ```python
 #Your code here
 ```

 As you can see, this is a simple cost function.
 The minimum is clearly around 1.
-With that, let's try and implement gradient descent in order to find our optimal value for m.
+With that, it's time to implement gradient descent in order to find the optimal value for m.

 ```python